ubisoft/Sharpmake/README.md

 ## Contributing

 ### Tests
-We will only accept merge requests that pass every tests.
+We will only accept merge requests that pass all tests.
 The unit tests are written with NUnit and the regression tests are ran by comparing the samples' output with a reference output.
 You can run the *regression_tests.py* script after having built the solution in Visual Studio to run the regression tests.